stopdaydreaming/project-3/README.md

 ### License

 MIT License
-Copyright (c) 2021 Daniel Guadalupe, Selena Singleton, Lisa Copeland, Derrick Hardison Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights
+Copyright (c) 2021 Daniel Guadalupe, Selena Singleton, Lisa Copeland, Derrick Hardison.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights